-The goddess turned out to be Barry’s seventeen-year-old sister who was listening to a tune called “Crazy Man Crazy” by Bill Haley’s Comets which was one of the first Rock & Roll records ever made.
-As I stood there completely mesmerized, watching her sway, I had no idea that the women who looked like her, and the music she was playing, would rock my world forever.
+The goddess turned out to be Barry’s seventeen-year-old sister who was listening to a tune called “Crazy Man Crazy” by Bill Haley’s Comets.
+I found out later that this was one of the first Rock & Roll records ever made.
+As I stood there watching her sway, I was completely mesmerized and had no idea that the women who looked like her, and the music that she was playing, would rock my world forever.

 In those days, radio didn’t play any Rock & Roll so when Patti Page recorded, “How Much Is That Doggy In The Window,” my friends and I were done.
 We were ready to rock even though we didn’t even know what that was yet.